 As Putin and Trump traded blame over the collapse of the INF Treaty, disarmament and nonproliferation experts worried about New START expiring and sparking a renewed global arms race.

-The two countries have approximately 91 percent of all nuclear warheads in the world, according to the Federation of American Scientists.
+The two countries have approximately 91% of all nuclear warheads in the world, according to the Federation of American Scientists.
 Each has around 4,000 nuclear warheads in their military stockpiles.
 Other nuclear-armed nations have between several dozen to a few hundred nuclear warheads.

 Nine countries — Britain, China, France, India, Israel, North Korea, Pakistan, Russia and the United States — are known or believed to possess nuclear weapons.